8 Best Silk Aquarium Plants Reviewed + Buying Guide In 2023

 How to Clean Silk Aquarium Plants?

-Since silk aquarium plants are made with artificial plastic and silk-fabric, cleaning them is not a hassle.
-All you have to do is follow the steps mentioned:
+Since silk aquarium plants are made with artificial plastic and silk fabric, cleaning them is not a hassle.
+All you have to do is follow these steps:

-• Start by removing the silk aquarium plant out of the tank
+• Start by removing the silk aquarium plant from the tank

-• Take a bucket of warm water and dunk the plant in it to get rid of algal deposition on it
+• Use a bucket of warm water and dunk the plant in it to remove the algae growth on it

-• In another bowl, add ½ cup of iodized salt and lemon juice to make a thick paste
+• Use a bowl, mix ½ cup of iodized salt and enough lemon juice to make a thick paste

-• Using a toothbrush, take the paste and scrub it on the leaves and stem of the silk plants
+• Using a toothbrush, take the paste and scrub it on the leaves and stems of the silk plants

 • Once done cleaning, run the plant under hot water again to remove the excess salt